ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 Computer Applications & Management Information System | Strategic Analysis |

-Corporate Lawyer: Lawyers who practise law in a commercial capacity are known as corporate lawyers.
-They ensure that a corporation follows the established laws and regulations and that all agreements and transactions are performed smoothly.
+Corporate Lawyer: Corporate Lawyers are professionals who work in a company.
+They also ensure that the corporation follows the established laws and regulations and that all agreements and transactions are performed smoothly.

 Legal Advisor: Legal advisors assist the company and its employees with legal advice and services.
 Working in law firms or as part of a legal counsel team hired by companies and enterprises for their legal competence is the norm for legal advisors.

-HR Manager: A human resource manager is in charge of overseeing an organization's human resources department.
+HR Manager: A human resource manager is in charge of overseeing an organisation's human resources department.
 His or her tasks include hiring, employee relations, and resolving professional disputes.

 Sales Manager: A sales manager is in charge of overseeing the completion of all tasks related to the sales process.
 This person is also in charge of making sure that the goals are reached and that earnings are maximised.